Philipp Jacobsohn, Senior Staff Applications Engineer, SmartDV

 How is IP development impacted?

-- Detailed planning, during which the requirements for functional safety are defined
+- Detailed planning for functional safety requirements

 Obtaining industry standards body certification